-Students will have the opportunity to repeat when they fail any of the assessed activities.
+Students will have the opportunity to resit when they fail any of the assessed activities.
+The resit will be in the final exam and the maximum grade in case of resit is 7.

 Consequences of fraud

 Students that cheat or attempt to cheat in the exam will get a 0, losing the right to a second chance.
 Plagiarism will conduct to a fail of the essay and, in case of recidivism the student will receive a fail mark.